FEMtools Modal Parameter Extractor

 The FEMtools Modal Parameter Extractor (Ft-MPE) module is a FEMtools add-on tool for extracting modal

-parameters (natural frequencies, mode shapes and modal damping) of a structure from a set of Frequency Response Functions (FRFs) or cross-power
+parameters (natural frequencies, mode shapes and modal damping) from a structure from a set of Frequency Response Functions (FRFs) or cross-power

-spectra that are computed from response time series (Operational Modal
+spectra (XPS) that are computed from response time series.

 Modal parameters can be used for applications in structural dynamics or